htcondor/htmap/docs/source/dependencies.rst

 .. note::

-    When using the transplant method the transplanted Python installation will be used to run the component, regardless of the what the shebang would resolve to normally.
+    When using the transplant method the transplanted Python installation will be used to run the component, regardless of any other Python installations that might exist execute-side.